caderek/gramma/README.md

 #### Running local server only when needed

 If you do not want the local server to run all the time, you can configure Gramma to run it only when needed (`run -> check -> close`).
-It is useful when you run Gramma only from time to time, and want to lower the memory consumption:
+It is useful when you run Gramma only from time to time and want to lower the memory consumption:

 ```
 gramma config server_once true -g